KxSystems/docs/docs/ref/null.md

 ---
-title: mark nulls in a list | Reference | kdb+ and q documentation
+title: Flag nulls in a list or dictionary | Reference | kdb+ and q documentation
 description: null is a q keyword that flags where its argument is null.
 author: Stephen Taylor
 ---